 Following each synod, each church council—as the highest governing body in our churches[i]—checks synod’s decisions and approves (ratifies) them if they are in accordance with God’s Word.
 If a synod (or classis) decision is found not to be in accordance with God’s Word the church council is not allowed to approve of that decision, let alone implement it.
-To do so would elevate the word of man above the Word of God and the church would lose the right to be church of our Lord Jesus Christ.
+To do so would elevate the word of man above the Word of God and the church would lose the right to be church of our Lord Jesus Christ, which is “pillar and ground of the truth” (1 Tim.
+3:15).
 It was He who taught us to pray: Your will be done on earth as it is in heaven.
-Hence a church loses the right to be God’s church if it does not do God’s will.
+Hence a church loses the right to be God’s church if it does not do God’s will it.
 Therefore we must be very careful not to depart from that Word and must take very seriously any claim that we are departing from the truth.

 There is always a danger that a church council finds it convenient simply to approve a synod’s decision without thoroughly studying the issues.
 Office bearers lead busy lives and the issues can seem rather complex.
 So it’s tempting to trust that a synod has made the right decision.
 Church history has shown how easily this happens.
 For example, following the Church Liberation of 1944, some 90% of church members remained in the synodical bond of churches.
 How could they justify that when a careful study of what happened showed evidence of hierarchy and false doctrine?
 Similarly a degree of apathy and lack of Scriptural study by the majority occurred in earlier reformations/secessions (e.g.1834 and 1886).

 In 2015 the FRCA Synod Baldivis decided to enter a sister church relationship with the RCNZ.
 That decision appears to have now been ratified by all the Free Reformed Churches.
 There are three reasons why I believe it is necessary to appeal a church council’s decision to ratify (approve) Synod 2015’s establishment of sister church relations with the RCNZ.
-First, the decision means we are going back on our word and hence disobeying Christ’s directive to “let our no be no” (Mt.
-5:37; James 5:12); second, we are approving of a sinful unity (Amos 3:3; Eph 5:8-14) between the RCNZ and an unfaithful bond of Christian Reformed Churches of Australia (CRCA); and third, we are failing in our duty to keep watch over the flock (Acts 20:29-31) by opening the door of the sheepfold to those who distort the truth.
+First, the decision means we are going back on our word, disobeying Christ’s directive to “let our no be no” (Mt.
+5:37; James 5:12) and rejecting the Scriptural principle (Jn 17; 1 Tim.
+3:15) underpinning that initial decision.
+Second, we are approving of a sinful unity (1 Cor.
+12; Mt.
+18; 2 Chron.
+19:2; Eph.
+5:11; Amos 3:3) between the RCNZ and an unfaithful bond, the Christian Reformed Churches of Australia (CRCA).
+Third, we are failing in our duty to keep watch over the flock (Is.
+62:6), watching over the souls of the congregation as those who must give account (Heb.
+13:17; Acts 20:29-31), by opening the door of the sheepfold to those who distort the truth.
 Allow me to demonstrate.

 1. Going back on our word

 As FRCA we went back on our word.
 Already back in 1962 our Synod said that the RCNZ were not true churches.[ii]
-I am not commenting about ministers or faithful believers within that federation, but about the federation itself.
 That FRCA (1962) decision was reconfirmed by Synod 1985 (Art.
-75) which declared that the RCNZ were unfaithful because of their relationship with their parent churches (the Dutch synodical churches) and their counterpart the [C]RCA.
+75) which declared that the RCNZ were unfaithful, for example, because of their relationship with their parent churches (the Dutch synodical churches) and their counterpart the [C]RCA.
 This, they added, prevents us (FRCA) from continuing any contact with them.
-Of course, a synod can change its mind; but then it must acknowledge that it has done so and that the previous position was wrong.
-No FRSA synod ever rescinded this decision; instead, subsequent synods simply ignored this principled[iii] decision and continued the contacts.
-Thereby, Christ’s command to ‘let your no be no’ was disobeyed.

 With all this evidence of a continuing fellowship between the RCNZ and CRCA, we FRCA have not kept our word in insisting that the RCNZ’s continuing relationship with the CRCA is an impediment to our becoming sister churches with the RCNZ.
-Our ‘no’ has become ‘yes’.
-This cannot be pleasing to our Lord who calls us not only to let our no be no but also to be united in the truth, whereas the RCNZ maintain a fellowship not based on the truth.
-Our decision undermines this and also fails to guard the church and table of our Lord Jesus Christ.
+Our ‘no’, which was based on the Scriptural principle of unity in the truth, of faithfulness to God’s Word, has become a ‘yes’ to a unity with a bond of churches that, in turn, maintains a unity of fellowship and practical relationship with an unfaithful bond of churches.
+This cannot be pleasing to our Lord who calls us not only to let our no be no and to be united in the truth.
+The FRCA’s decision to unite with the RCNZ undermines this and also fails to guard the church and table of our Lord Jesus Christ.

-2 Approving the RCNZ’s sinful unity with the unrepentant CRCA
+2 Approving the RCNZ’s sinful unity with the CRCA

-There is another important reason to appeal: by changing their existing sister relationship with the CRCA to an ecumenical fellowship, the RCNZ have washed their hands of their agreed duty and responsibility (a condition under the sister-church relationship) to admonish the CRCA in case of unfaithfulness.
+In addition to going back on our Scripturally-based decision, and thereby not letting our no be no, there is another important reason to appeal.
+FRCA church councils have, by ratifying this synod decision, approved of the RCNZ’s pragmatic solution to escape having to admonish their erring sister.
+By changing their existing sister relationship with the CRCA to an ecumenical fellowship, the RCNZ have washed their hands of their agreed duty and responsibility (a condition under the sister-church relationship) to reprimand the CRCA in case of unfaithfulness.
 Scripture directs us how to function as communion of saints to God’s honour and for one another’s wellbeing (e.g. 1 Cor.
 12, Mt 18).
-This mutual responsibility which individuals in Christ’s church have toward one another is also the basis for our churches’ responsibility toward one another within the FRCA bond, and as sister-church federations toward one another.[viii]
+This mutual responsibility which individuals in Christ’s church have toward one another is also the basis for our churches’ responsibility toward one another within the FRCA bond, and as sister-church federations toward one another.[x]
 That is then also the reason why a few years ago our churches broke their ties with the GKv (RCN) when they refused to repent.

 The RCNZ have shown unfaithfulness to the Lord here.
-When the CRCA complained about the RCNZ’s admonitions and refused to heed them, the RCNZ agreed to continue the relationship as an ‘ecumenical fellowship’.
+When the CRCA complained about the RCNZ’s admonitions and refused to heed them, the RCNZ agreed to change the sister relationship to one of ‘ecumenical fellowship’.
 Their reason for doing so is because the CRCA became annoyed with the RCNZ’s admonitions, particularly over ‘ordaining women in office’.
-To overcome ‘the problem’ CRCA/RCNZ deputies together recommended to their synods to change the relationship to one under which the RCNZ are no longer required to admonish the CRCA about its errors.[ix]
+To overcome ‘the problem’ CRCA/RCNZ deputies together recommended to their synods to change the relationship to one under which the RCNZ are no longer required to admonish the CRCA about its errors.[xi]
 Yet Scripture clearly forbids continuing fellowship with a member who has not repented (Mt.
 18:17; 2 Chron.
-19:2).
+19:2; Amos 3:3; Eph 5:11).

 The principle of Biblical discipline, which aims at bringing an erring member to repentance, applies equally to our sister relations as churches.
 The CRCA have not repented, as is evident from the RCNZ’s replacing of the sister relationship, and therefore the RCNZ, if it truly seeks to be faithful and does not want to be unequally yoked, must break off all fellowship so that the erring member may be ashamed and repent (Mt 18:17).
 We share the RCNZ’s unfaithfulness herein by not insisting on the RCNZ’s complete break with the CRCA before entering sister relations (2 Chron.
 19:2).
-We have thereby become unequally yoked with the RCNZ.
-And this is how the RCNZ and CRCA together bought peace at the cost of the truth.
+We have thereby become unequally yoked with the RCNZ which bought itself peaceful relations with the CRCA at the cost of the truth.

 Therefore it is obligatory for everyone of us to appeal our church council’s approval of establishing a unity with the RCNZ while the RCNZ retain an unscriptural unity (‘ecumenical fellowship’) with the unfaithful CRCA.